Janet S. Wong

 Janet S. Wong is an American poet and author of children's books.
 She has written over 30 books, primarily poetry, picture books, and middle grade fiction.
 At the age of seven, she had an active imagination.
 She used this later in her life to write poetry and books.
-She is the co-creator (with Sylvia Vardell) of The Poetry Friday Anthology series and the Poetry Friday Power Book series, published by Pomelo Books.
+She is the co-creator, along with Sylvia Vardell, of The Poetry Friday Anthology series and the Poetry Friday Power Book series, published by Pomelo Books.
 Her most recent book is HOP TO IT: Poems to Get You Moving, an anthology of 100 poems by 90 poets that focuses on the topics of movement, the pandemic, and social justice.
-She is the winner of the 2021 NCTE Award for Excellence in Poetry for Children, a lifetime achievement award considered the most prestigious award that a children's poet can receive.
+She is the winner of the 2021 NCTE Award for Excellence in Poetry for Children, a lifetime achievement honor considered the most prestigious award that a children's poet can receive.

 Personal life

-Wong was born in Los Angeles, California, and grew up in Koreatown, as the child of a Chinese immigrant father and a Korean immigrant mother.
+Wong was born in Los Angeles, California, and raised in Koreatown, as the child of a Chinese immigrant father and a Korean immigrant mother.
 Her parents met while her father was serving in the U.S. Army in Korea.
-She grew up speaking neither Chinese nor Korean, something she regrets and discusses when addressing a multilingual audience.
+She grew up not speaking Chinese or Korean, something she regrets and discusses when addressing a multilingual audience.
 When she was seven, her family moved to San Anselmo, California.
 This move from an urban area to a semi-rural/suburban area, where children would catch lizards after school, was featured in her book Minn and Jake.

-Wong is married and lives in Princeton, NJ.
+Wong is married and lives in Princeton, New Jersey.

 Career

 During her junior year at UCLA, Wong went to France to study art history at the Université de Bordeaux.
 When she returned from France, she co-founded the UCLA Immigrant Children's Art Project, an initiative to encourage refugees to express themselves through art.

-Wong graduated from UCLA summa cum laude with a B.A. in history in 1983, and later attended Yale Law School while occasionally working as a substitute teacher.
+Wong graduated from UCLA with a B.A. in history in 1983, and later attended Yale Law School while occasionally working as a substitute teacher.
 She graduated from Yale Law School with a J.D. in 1987.

 Prior to becoming an author, Wong practiced corporate and labor law as Director of Labor Relations at Universal Studios Hollywood.

 While browsing in a book store, looking for a gift for her baby cousin, she fell in love with picture books and decided she wanted to try writing them herself.
 The first thing she wrote, however, was a middle grade novel that she never sent to any publishers.
 She then wrote a picture book manuscript every week.
 After receiving many rejection letters, she realized that she needed to work on her craft.
 In 1991, she decided to attend a writing class in poetry taught by Myra Cohn Livingston through UCLA Extension.
 She spent eighteen months honing her craft and attending writing classes before she was able to publish her first book, Good Luck Gold and Other Poems.